Slow the Spread

 This guidance is based on updated CDC recommendations for preventing respiratory viruses in most people.
 The March 2024 guidance provides a unified approach to addressing risks from a range of common respiratory viral illnesses, such as COVID-19, flu, and RSV.

-Adapted from Ian Mackay, The Swiss Cheese Infographic that Went Viral Dec 2020
+Adapted from Ian Mackay, The Swiss Cheese Infographic that Went Viral, Dec 2020

 Stay up to date on vaccines

-• Over 60 years old (for vaccine)
+• Are over 60 years old (for vaccine)

-Clean frequently touched surfaces regularly
+Clean frequently touched surfaces

 • Clean and disinfect frequently touched surfaces regularly (at least daily when someone in household is sick).

-Wash your hands, cover coughs/sneezes
+Wash hands, cover coughs/sneezes

 Improve indoor air